Butter tart: Cultural identity

 Butter tarts are an integral part of Central Canadian cuisine and are objects of cultural pride of many communities across Ontario and other provinces in central Canada.
-This cultural and community connection with the tart has spawned butter tart themed tourism such as the Butter Tart festival at Muskoka Lakes, Ontario, the trademarked "Butter Tart Trail" at Wellington North, Ontario, and the "Butter Tart Tour" in Kawarthas Northumberland, Ontario.
+This cultural and community connection with the tart has spawned butter tart themed tourism such as "Ontario's Best Butter Tart Festival" in Midland, Ontario, the Butter Tart festival at Muskoka Lakes, Ontario, the trademarked "Butter Tart Trail" at Wellington North, Ontario, and the "Butter Tart Tour" in Kawarthas Northumberland, Ontario.
 The two competing associations have since resolved their dispute, called "The Butter Tart Wars" by Canadian Living, through the mutual agreement to modify "The Butter Tart Tour" to "Kawarthas Northumberland Butter Tart Tour".
 The first Kawarthas Northumberland Butter Tart Tour Taste-Off was launched at the Flavour Festival in Peterborough on Sunday, April 28, 2013, where four bakeries were crowned winners by a panel of celebrity judges.

-Ontario's Best Butter Tart Festival and Contest is an annual event held in Midland, Ontario.
-The contest portion of the festival attracts bakers from across Ontario, and is Canada's largest butter tart–themed celebration, with over 50,000 tarts sold in the festival market in 2014.
+Ontario's Best Butter Tart Festival and Contest is an annual event held in Midland, Ontario drawing over 60,000 attendees for the one day event.
+The contest portion of the festival attracts bakers from across Ontario, and is Canada's largest butter tart–themed celebration, with over 50,000 tarts sold in the festival market in 2014, and has grown to over 300,000 tarts sold in 2025.

 National Geographic recognized the significance of the butter tart in an article on Georgian Bay, Ontario.
 In October 2013, referring to a stand in Wasaga Beach, they stated that "It's the homemade Canadian butter tarts – flaky crust with gooey pecan filling – that set this place apart from other lakeside ice cream stands."

 The production of butter tarts in Canada slowed after a flood in Quebec, in April 2019, striking a major production centre.
 Global News reported the Vachon bakery in Sainte-Marie-de-Beauce had to be evacuated after a long-term flood.
 In July, Global News reported the bakery was slowly getting back to speed.

-As part of the "Sweet Canada" series, a commemorative postage stamp was issued by Canada Post in April 2019 to celebrate the butter tart.
+As part of the "Sweet Canada" series, a commemorative postage stamp was issued by Canada Post in April 2019 to celebrate the butter tart and a commemorative plaque was bestowed upon "Ontario's Best Butter Tart Festival" in Midland to acknowledge the original and largest festival of its kind.

 The Canadian alternative rock band Len referenced butter tarts on their 1999 international hit "Steal My Sunshine", which confused some non Canadian listeners.